ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Variant allele frequencies in pathogen genomics were benchmarked against Genome in a Bottle (GIAB) reference datasets to establish metrological traceability of computational measurements.”*

+   **Ontological references:**

 .. dropdown:: Near-miss

    An occurrence that could have caused harm or non-conformance but did not.

    **Example usage:**
-   A near-miss occurred when two samples were swapped, but the error was caught during the procedure.
+   *“A near-miss occurred when two samples were swapped, but the error was caught during the procedure.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip